nilsenpaul/craft-complete-cookie-consent/README.md

   * Choose a position for the banner: top, right, bottom, left or center
   * Change the name and expiration time for the preferences cookie
   * Change cookie types, make cookie types required or checked by default
-  * Add geolocation to your cookie consent process by adding a [ipApi](https://ipapi.com/) API key: only show the banner to EU visitors
+  * Add geolocation to your cookie consent process by using an automatically downloaded GeoIpLite database, or by adding an [ipApi](https://ipapi.com/) API key: only show the banner to EU visitors

 ![Banner screenshot](resources/img/settings-cookietypes.png)